Summary of Heating Systems Comparison

 Electric baseboard heaters are individual units that heat a house room-by-room.
 They require no central heating or expensive ductwork in order to function.

 Simply put, electric baseboard heat systems work by drawing in the cool air near the floor, which is then heated over metal fins.
 The warm air is then gently radiated back into the room and the pattern repeats itself, creating the process known as convection.

 Electric baseboard heat systems are known for being inefficient and having expensive operating costs.
 This makes them more ideal as a secondary heating source, heating additional spaces in the home like the basement or a drafty room, or in older homes without ductwork.

 Electric baseboard heat systems are extremely easy and inexpensive to install.
 These units cost significantly less to install than most other types of heating systems.
 Plus, they do not require modifying your home or installing large pieces of equipment, since they do not require ductwork to operate.

-On average, one electric baseboard heating unit costs about $100 to $200, not including the cost of labor.
-Looking at the entire home, including labor costs, most homeowners pay anywhere from $400 to $1,200 to install an electric baseboard heat system.
+Looking at the entire home, including labor costs, most homeowners pay anywhere from $2,000 to $3,000 per room to install an electric baseboard heat system.